How to Become a Police Officer – In 9 Easy Steps

 The focus of the examination is on basic abilities like mathematics, analytical skills, grammar, spelling, and reading comprehension.

-This exam, along with completing Police Academy Training, provides that you have the aptitude to acquire knowledge and learn specific techniques relevant to daily police duties.
+This exam, along with completing Police Academy Training, ensures that you have the aptitude to acquire knowledge and learn specific techniques relevant to daily police duties.

 Examination preparation is available through online courses or by contacting the local police department to understand if additional materials and instruction are available.